German Umlauts Ä Ö Ü

 Practicing with the question and answer technique will enable your brain to think in German step by step and this is very important if you want to speak German fluently some day!

-Exercise Part B
+Question and Answer Exercise – Part B

 German umlauts make you smile